iRNA-COSI/APAeval/docs/templates/snakemake/README.md

 > * Place any scripts or subworkflows you're going to use into the directories `workflow/scripts` and `workflow/rules`, respectively.
 > * Write your workflow in `Snakefile`.
 > * Here are the [snakemake docs](https://snakemake.readthedocs.io/en/stable/index.html)
 > * The pipeline's config.yaml file should contain 'True/False' flags to run each benchmarking event ('run_identification', 'run_quantification', 'run_differential') with which the tool is compatible.
-Wherever possible, these flags should be compatible with one another (i.e. 'switching on' any combination of flags will produce a valid workflow).
-If workflows are incompatible with one another (e.g. 'run_differential' & 'run_quantification' require different workflows), this should be clearly stated in the README.
+>     * Wherever possible, these flags should be compatible with one another (i.e. 'switching on' any combination of flags will produce a valid workflow).
+>     * If workflows are incompatible with one another (e.g. 'run_differential' & 'run_quantification' require different workflows), this should be clearly stated in the README.
+>     * If a tool does not output files compatible with a challenge, this should be clearly stated in the README.
+The  corresponding config.yaml flag should be set to False and enforced in the Snakefile (there is commented code in the template Snakefile to do this).
 > * General good practices:
 >     * Test your code with [snakemake --lint](https://snakemake.readthedocs.io/en/stable/snakefiles/writing_snakefiles.html#best-practices).
 >     * One (shell) command per rule.
 >     * If samples differ in a meaningful way (e.g. single end and paired end samples), it might be better to write subworkflows within `workflow/rules`.
 >     * Each rule has it's own [Docker container](https://www.docker.com/resources/what-container).
 All containers should be pushed to the [APAeval team Dockerhub](https://hub.docker.com/u/apaeval)
 > * There are some shell scripts which can be used to start a snakemake run.
-Adjust the name of the `config file` in these scripts:
+Adjust the name of the `config file` in following scripts:
 >     * `dryrun.sh`
 >     * `rulegraph.sh` (Also adjust name of output `.png`)
 >     * `run_local.sh`
+>     * Both `dryrun.sh` and `rulegraph.sh` will execute successfully with the current template.
 > * Check out the pilot benchmark at `tests/pilot_benchmark/snakemake` for a running example.
 It illustrates how the execution workflow can look in practice.
 > * Adjust this `README.md`: Delete this description section and populate the sections below with your awesome experience ;)